eric-wang135/EMGSE/docs/index.md

 ## SE Performance of EMGSE and SE(A)

-Utterance 40  : "The senator said goodbye to republicans on capitol hill today."
+Utterance 40  : "The senator said goodbye to republicans on capital hill today."

 Speaker       : number 5, male